 Jackie Miller – President

-Originally from North Vancouver, Jackie first became involved in BC Ferries with employment as a catering attendant in 1973 where she worked at both Horseshoe Bay and Tsawwassen in various classifications and as a first aid attendant until 1978.
-She returned to a somewhat different BC Ferries in 1988 again at Horseshoe Bay and became active in the Union as a shop steward, something which she continued when she moved to Salt Spring Island with her family in 1996 where she worked as a Terminal Attendant.
-Jacqueline quickly rose through the Union ranks to become President of the BC Ferry and Marine Workers’ Union in 2003, working closely with the Ships’ Officers’ Component of the BCFMWU.
-Her six years as President were marked by major legislative changes to BCF and protracted negotiations for two collective agreements both with BC Ferries and with the employees of BCFMWU.
-She oversaw the relocation of the Union from Victoria to Nanaimo in 2005, a move that required a major renovation to a Nanaimo landmark and transition agreements with the Union’s office staff.
-Jackie worked with Mike Corrigan of BC Ferries to develop the safety initiative, SailSafe, with BC Ferries following the sinking of the Queen of the North.
-Jackie sought interested party status for the Transportation Safety Board’s investigation into that incident and was a major contributor to the Union’s submissions.
-She lead the Union’s Canadian Marine Advisory Council team and worked directly with the International Transport Workers’ Federation with whom she encouraged her Union to affiliate in 2005.
-Within that affiliation she attended International Maritime Organization sessions for Marine Safety and as an affiliate of Interferry she attended IMO as an industry delegate.
-The internal Save Our Ferries committee, from which the current BCCTS was formed, was a mandate carried forward by Jackie from the week she took office in 2003 until she retired in 2008.
-Past BCCTS President, Mr. Gregg Dow, invited her back from retirement to work with some of the original members of SOF on this new project.
+Originally from North Vancouver, Jackie began work with BC Ferries as a catering attendant in 1973 with postings at both Horseshoe Bay and Tsawwassen in various classifications and as a first aid attendant.
+After taking a break to raise her young family, she returned to BC Ferries in 1988, again at Horseshoe Bay, and became active in the Union as a shop steward in the BC Ferry & Marine Workers’ Union, something which she continued when she moved to Salt Spring Island with her family in 1996 where she worked as a Terminal Attendant as well as shipboard catering crew member at Long Harbour.
+Jackie quickly rose through the Union ranks to become President of the BCFMWU in 2003, working closely with the Ships’ Officers’ Component of the BCFMWU.
+Her six years as President were marked by major legislative changes affecting BC Ferries and its workforce which resulted in protracted and difficult negotiations between the parties for new labour agreements that were reflective of the legislative changes and government mandate.
+She oversaw the relocation of the Union headquarters from Victoria to Nanaimo in 2005, a move that required a major renovation to a Nanaimo landmark and transition agreements with the Union’s office staff.

 Nelle Maxey – Director